ActiveState/cli/public/install-ps1-tests.md

 Remove-Item (Get-Command state.exe).Source
 ```

+If you installed the state tool with a different binary name replace 'state.exe' with it.

 When the tests are complete run the install script with your preferred configuration
 options to reinstall the state tool.